-- Reception staff will meet with staff from partner nursery schools prior to pupils starting school.
-Concerns about particular needs will be brought to the attention of the SENCO after this meeting.
-Where necessary the SENCO will arrange a further meeting. - Class teachers of children joining from other schools will receive information from the previous school; if there is an SEN issue the SENCO will telephone to further discuss the child's needs. - Children transferring to another school will have all documentation sent to their new school. - The SENCO from the Middle school meets with the class teacher to discuss transition.
-Children who might be vulnerable at Middle School are given the opportunity to have extra visits to Middle School to ensure that they feel comfortable about the change.
-Parents will need to give permission for this. - In the term before Middle school the SENCO from the middle school is invited to attend the child's review to hear the reports and to meet the parents.
+- Early Years Leaders will meet with staff from partner nursery schools prior to pupils starting school.
+Concerns about particular needs will be brought to the attention of the SENDCo after this meeting.
+Where necessary the SENDCo will arrange a further meeting. - Class teachers of children joining from other schools will receive information from the previous school; if there is an SEN issue the SENDCo will telephone to further discuss the child's needs. - Children transferring to another school will have all documentation sent to their new school. - The SENDCo from the relevant middle school meets with the class teacher to discuss transition.
+Children on SEND Support, with an EHCP or who have had external agency involvement are given the opportunity to have extra visits to middle school to ensure that they feel comfortable about the change.
+Parents will need to give permission for this. - In the term before middle school the SENDCo from the middle school is invited to attend the child's review to hear the reports and to meet the parents.